Trial of Radovan Karadžić: Arrest and extradition

 A statement issued by the office of President Boris Tadić said: "Radovan Karadžić was located and arrested tonight [and] was brought to the investigative judge of the War Crimes Court in Belgrade, in accordance with the law on cooperation with the International Criminal Tribunal for the former Yugoslavia."
 Serbian security forces were credited with having located and captured Karadžić, without any further details being given of the circumstances.
 Sources in the Serbian government told Reuters news agency he had been under surveillance for several weeks, following a tip-off from a foreign intelligence service.

-Karadžić was transferred to The Hague into ICTY custody on 30 July.
-He was detained in a jail cell that Slobodan Milošević had used.
-The jail is in a separate wing of a Dutch prison near the seaside resort of Scheveningen.
-Until acquittal or conviction, he will remain in the center, which has 84 cells, and locked up with 37 other detainees from the 1990 Balkan wars.
-Each cell (5.1 meters by 3 meters - 17 by 10 feet) has a shower, toilet, wash basin, and desk.
-Inmates enjoy computers (without Internet access), television channels, and have arts, languages, or sciences courses.
-Gym, outdoor courtyard, library, recreation room for darts, table tennis and board games are shared.
-After conviction, however, they serve sentences in countries that have volunteered to imprison them.
-Karadžić will appear before Judge Alphons Orie, in the tribunal, which has sentenced 56 accused since 1993.
+Karadžić was transferred to The Hague on 30 July and moved into a high-security prison near Scheveningen.
+The prison had previously held Slobodan Milošević.